obrunet/obrunet.github.io/_posts/2019-06-29-list_comprehension_generators.md

 title: "List comprehensions and generators"
 date: 2019-06-29
 categories:
-  - Machine Learning
+  - Data Science
-tags: [Machine Learning]
+tags: [Machine Learning Basics]
 header:
   image: "/images/banner_code.png"
 excerpt: "How to use list comprehensions and generators with Python"